-The Route 901 adjustments result in consistent declines for blocks with access.
-The analysis identifies a decrease of 18.2 percent in trips to blocks.
-Non-High-Minority blocks experience a decrease of 18.2%.
-The resulting Title VI Acceptable Range of Change is -14.6 percent to -21.9 percent High Minority blocks.
-The percent change for High Minority blocks is -18.2 percent, falling within the Title VI acceptable range.
-The analysis, as a result, finds no disparate impact.
+The analysis identifies an overall decrease of 6.4 percent in trips to blocks.
+Non-High-Minority blocks experience a decrease of 5.8 percent.
+The resulting Title VI Acceptable Range of Change is -4.7 percent to -7.0 percent for High Minority blocks.
+The percent change for High Minority blocks is -7.0 percent, falling within the Title VI acceptable range.

-Non-High-Poverty blocks experience a 18.2 percent decrease, resulting in a similar range as minority populations.
-The High-Poverty blocks experience a 18.2 percent decrease in trips to blocks.
+Non-High-Poverty blocks experience a 6.5 percent decrease, resulting in a range of -5.2 percent to -7.8 percent.
+The High-Poverty blocks experience a 6.3 percent decrease in trips to blocks.
 Consistent with IndyGo definitions and policies, there is no finding of disproportionate burden.
-See Table II-6 for additional details.
+See Table II-7 for additional details.